Unosquare-CoE-JavaScript/jhon-quinteros/README.md

 ### Strict mode

 Javascript added the Strict mode `“use strict”;` in the ES5 version, this adds new  set of rules to the code you write below it, i.e: the value of `this` in the strict mode is `undefined`.
 Most of the projects by default uses strict mode either by the transpilers that add it or if you use the ES6 modules that also add it.

+## Chapter 2: Surveying JS

+### Each File is a Program

+In Javascript each file is considered a program and they can interact among them by the global context.
+In the ES6 was added the module, there you can export the state and methods or import other ones.

+### Values

+Javascript has two categories of values, the primitives (numbers, string, Boolean, null, undefined and symbol) and objects.
+An object is and unordered keyed collection of values, but Javascript also has arrays that are numerically ordered list of data.

+### Declaring Variable

+A value can be literal (declared inline in the code) or held in a variable.
+You can use three keywords to declare a variable: the `var` it lets you declare and reassign its value it use a function scope, `let` is almost the same as `var` but it has a block scope, `const` it is block scope and it doesn’t let you reassign its value.